 The surgeon will then cut away bone, bone spurs, and ligaments that are compressing nerves.
 This is referred to as decompression.
 The surgeon may remove a small part or a large portion of several spinal bones, depending on your reason for the operation.

-Some people may also undergo spinal fusion to stabilize the spine, removal of a disc, or additional removal of bone to widen the passageway where nerves leave the spinal canal.
+Some people may also undergo spinal fusion to stabilize the spine, receive a special implant that will help stabilize the bones in the lower back but not restrict motion in the same way a fusion does, have a disc removed, or have additional removal of bone to widen the passageway where nerves leave the spinal canal.

 At the end of the surgery, the wound will be stitched, you'll be turned back over, the anesthesia will be turned off, and the breathing tube will be removed.